Brionjv/Miitopia-Save-Editor/README.md

 # How to use :
 - Extract your save with a homebrew (JK's Save Manager or other)
-- Open common.sav, hero.sav or questsav, edit
+- Open common.sav, hero.sav or quest.sav, edit
 - Re-import your save with a homebrew (JK's Save Manager or other)

 # Features :